 You’ve made it from beverage idea to approved commercial formula, and you’re ready to get out there and start selling.
 But what’s the best way to move forward as you prepare for a full-scale launch and brand growth?
 There are a lot of factors to consider including your go-to-market strategy, timeline, budget, investors, and appetite for risk.
 While some beverage entrepreneurs start with a minimum viable product (MVP) (a product with just enough features to get feedback for further development) and others leap into full-scale production, there is a middle ground.
-Pilot runs, also known as small-scale runs, or small-scale production, allow new companies, or established companies with new products, to produce a small-quantity on licensed, industrial, commercial-grade equipment for sampling, market testing, and product validation.
+Pilot runs — also known as small-scale runs, small-scale production, or trial runs — allow new copmanies and established brands with a new concpet to produce a small-quantity on licensed, industrial, commercial-grade equipment for sampling, market testing, and product validation.
 While each option has its benefits and drawbacks, there are a handful of reasons to take a look at investing in a pilot run before your next launch.

 1. Overall Cost

 Although the cost per case for pilot manufacturing is typically more than it would be for a full-scale production run, the overall investment is much less and also less risky.
 A typical full-scale production run is about 10,000 cases and all-in-costs start at about $200,000.
 In contrast, you can do a pilot run of 50-60 cases for approximately $20,000.
 Stepping into things with a smaller investment for the same quality product at a more manageable quantity is a smart move, especially for companies who don’t have prior beverage experience or who are still securing sales.
 It is helpful to think of this investment as an opportunity to button up the details and iron out any snags that may arise before investing a much larger sum in a production run.

 2. Risk Reduction